Probate Q&A Series

 • Ensure the fee arrangement is reasonable, considering customary charges in your area and the complexity of the estate.

-• Attend the hearing if the court schedules one.
-The judge may ask questions about the work performed, the time spent, and the benefit to the estate.
+• Attend a hearing if the clerk schedules one.
+The clerk may ask questions about the work performed, the time spent, and the benefit to the estate.

-• Once the court approves the fee, pay the attorney from estate funds and reflect the payment in your final accounting.
+• Pay the attorney from estate funds as a proper administration expense and reflect the payment in your accounting.

 d.
 Recording and Reporting Payments

 You must keep accurate records of all payments made from estate assets.
-The final accounting filed with the clerk must include:
+The accounting filed with the clerk should include:

 • A schedule of all administrative expenses paid, including court fees and attorney’s fees.

-• Copies of receipts or cancelled checks supporting each payment.
+• Copies of receipts or cancelled checks supporting each payment if required by the clerk.

-• The court’s order approving attorney’s fees and any compensation you received as personal representative under N.C.G.S. § 28A-15-1.
+• Any compensation you received as personal representative under applicable law.

 2. Key Steps for Personal Representatives

-• Check the local fee schedule for probate filings before submitting any papers.
+• Check the current fee schedule for probate filings before submitting any papers.

 • Enter into a clear, written fee agreement with your attorney.